perivar/vst3host/README.md

 1. Open the Command Palette (Ctrl+Shift+P / Cmd+Shift+P)
 2. Run "CMake: Build"

-3. The application will be built in the `build` directory
+The application will be built in the `build` directory

+## Cleaning the Repository

+This repository includes scripts to clean the build and vcpkg directories.

+- `clean-repo.sh`: Cleans the repository on macOS/Linux.
+- `clean-repo.bat`: Cleans the repository on Windows.

+To use the cleaning scripts, run the appropriate script for your platform:

+- For macOS/Linux: `./clean-repo.sh`
+- For Windows: `clean-repo.bat`

+These scripts will remove the `build` and `vcpkg` directories, if they exist.

+## Presets

+This application supports loading and writing VST3 presets (.vstpreset files).

+- To load a preset, use the 'Load Preset' option in the File menu.
+- To save a preset, use the 'Save Preset' option in the File menu.